 - a.
 All permit applications shall be signed as follows: - (1) For a corporation: by a responsible corporate officer.
-For the purpose of this Section, a responsible corporate officer means (1) a president, secretary, treasurer, or vice president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision-making functions for the corporation; or - (2) The manager of one manufacturing production or operating facility employing more than 250 persons or having gross annual sales of expenditures exceeding 25 million (in second quarter 1980 dollars), if authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures. - (3) For a partnership or sole proprietorship: by a general partner or the proprietor, respectively; or - (4) For a municipality, State, Federal, or other public agency; by either a principal executive officer or ranking elected official. - b.
+For the purpose of this Section, a responsible corporate officer means (1) a president, secretary, treasurer, or vice president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision-making functions for the corporation; or - (2) The manager of one or more manufacturing, production, or operating facilities, provided, the manager is authorized to make management decisions which govern the operation of the regulated facility including having the explicit or implicit duty of making major capital investment recommendations, and initiating and directing other comprehensive measures to assure long term environmental compliance with environmental laws and regulations; the manager can ensure that the necessary systems are established or actions taken to gather complete and accurate information for permit application requirements; and where authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures. - (3) For a partnership or sole proprietorship: by a general partner or the proprietor, respectively; or

+- (4) For a municipality, State, Federal, or other public agency; by either a principal executive officer or ranking elected official. - b.
 All reports required by the permit and other information requested by the Permit Issuing Authority shall be signed by a person described above or by a duly authorized representative of that person.
-A person is duly authorized representative only if: - (1) The authorization is made in writing by a person described above;

-- (2) The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company.
+A person is duly authorized representative only if: - (1) The authorization is made in writing by a person described above; - (2) The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company.
 (A duly authorized representative may thus be either a named individual or any individual occupying a named position.); and - (3) The written authorization is submitted to the Permit Issuing Authority. - c.
 Certification.
 Any person signing a document under paragraphs (a) or (b) of this section shall make the following certification:

-"I certify under penalty of law that this document and all attachment were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+"I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including, the possibility of fine and imprisonment for knowing violations."